hobler/imsil-gui/README.md

     variable array to the right/left/down/up
 -	`info_sign.gif`, `info_sign_1.gif`: the pictures used for the info Button (`info_sign_1.gif` is currently used)
--	`parameters.db`: the database file
--	`main.py`: the main file of the program, containing the classes `WelcomeWindow` and `ImsilInputParameterEditor`

 #### `input_file_generator_v3\data_model`:
 -   `read_sqlite.py`, `data_list.py`, `input_file.py`: Classes used to manage